TheBongoCats/Kolibri/README.md

 # Welcome to Kolibri Alternative User Interface

-Here you can find all information about new Kolibri front-ned created by the BongoCats team.
+Here you can find all information about the new Kolibri front-eтd created by the BongoCats team.

 ## Who we are?

 BongoCats - a team of two young front-end developers from Ukraine who started their programming trip in Tezos Ukraine.
 Meet Alexandr Petrenko and Alexey Altyntsev.
-We are ambitious, flexible, curious and ready for new challenges.
+We are ambitious, flexible, curious, and ready for new challenges.

 ## What we have done?